huderlem/porymap/docsrc/manual/scripting-capabilities.rst

    :param string filepath: the image's filepath
    :param number width: the width in pixels of the area to read in the image.
 If ``-1``, use the full width of the original image.
 Defaults to ``-1``
    :param number height: the height in pixels of the area to read in the image.
 If ``-1``, use the full height of the original image.
 Defaults to ``-1``
+   :param number xOffset: the x pixel coordinate on the original image where data should be read from.
+Defaults to ``0``
-   :param number offset: the pixel offset into the original image where data should be read from.
+   :param number yOffset: the y pixel coordinate on the original image where data should be read from.
 Defaults to ``0``
    :param number hScale: the horizontal scale for the image.
 Negative values will be a horizontal flip of the original image.
 Defaults to ``1``
    :param number vScale: the vertical scale for the image.
 Negative values will be a vertical flip of the original image.
 Defaults to ``1``
    :param number paletteId: the id of which currently loaded tileset palette to use for the image.
 If ``-1``, use the original image's palette.
 Defaults to ``-1``